lojikil/carML/README.md

 This is at least the 3rd time (and probably 5th) time that I've attempted such a thing, so don't mind me at all.
 This *is* the first time
 I've experimented publically with my PLT designs tho.

+# Name

+I've experimented with multiple names; HotelML (named for "The HotelML" in NJ) & Melomys (a specious of mouse) were two contenders.
+However, my [partner](https://twitter.com/foiltheplot) and I were in NYC, where we grabbed coffee from Starbucks.
+She's a big fan of caramel macchiattos, which Starbucks labels as "carml mac", and thus I've named it after her.

 # Syntax